 The Alcazar may have been the inspiration for Cinderella's castle!

-A maze at the Alcazar – sadly you can’t get to it
+A garden maze at the Alcazar - sadly you can't get to it

 Inside the Alcazar - such ornate details

 A view of Segovia taken from the Alcazar

 I shot is a photo of the cathedral from the top of the Alcazar

-- Please note that if you drive, there are tolls to get to Segovia.
+- Please note that if you drive, there are paid tolls to get to Segovia

-- The most budget-friendly way to get there is by bus and it’s the easiest because you can walk from the Segovia bus depot to the town center easily.
+- The most budget-friendly way to get to Segovia is by bus.
+It's the easiest because you can walk from the Segovia bus depot to the town center easily.
 It costs just under 8€ each way and takes about an hour.
 The bus company you take is called La Sepulvedana and you take it from Moncloa Metro Station.
 You can purchase tickets online but there is a small surcharge.
 I only took the bus from Segovia back to Madrid and I purchased my tickets at the bus station in town (located at the corner of Paseo de Ezequiel Gonzalez and Calle 3 de Abril).

-- My favourite way to get there is definitely the high-speed AVE train from Madrid.
+- My favourite way and the fastest way to get there is the high-speed AVE train from Madrid.
 It cost me roughly 13€ each way.
-I took the train from Chamartin Station and it gets to the newer Segovia-Guiomar Station in roughly 27 minutes.
+I took the train from Chamartin Station and it arrives at the newer Segovia-Guiomar Station in roughly 27 minutes.
 Amazing!
 From Segovia-Guiomar Station head directly outside to catch the #11 bus which costs 2€ for the ride into town.
-If you’re in a rush, a taxi to Plaza Mayor is roughly 10€.
+Have some change!
+If you're in a rush, a taxi to Plaza Mayor is roughly 10€.

-- There is a tourist office for Segovia inside the new train station as well as by the Aqueduct in the main square.
+- There is a tourist office for Segovia inside the new train station as well as by the aqueduct in the main square by the aqueduct

-- If you have had enough of churches while travelling around Europe, I would skip Segovia’s.
-It’s nice but IMO Toledo‘s is amazing and worth the entrance.
+- If you have had enough of churches while travelling around Europe, I would skip Segovia's.
+It's beautiful but in my opinion, Toledo's is amazing and worth the entrance price.
 After seeing so many churches in Europe I know it can be overwhelming.
-Although if you’re religious or love the architecture and don’t mind paying the entrance fees, then by all means.
+Although if you're religious or love the architecture and don't mind paying the entrance fees, then by all means.